kpn/kstreams/examples/recommended-worker-app/README.md

 # Recommended usage

-This example shows the recommended way to organize your application.
+This example shows the recommended way to organize your application and to prevent circular imports when producing events

 ## Requirements